Now Live: The Blue Plaque Petition

 Use the guide to follow in her footsteps.
 Look for the O.B.S. insignia marking places associated with her family and foundations, and enjoy the village she once called home.

-Important: This free PDF download has been compressed for faster access.
-It includes two A3 pages (front and back) that can be folded into four sections.
-An official A2 professionally printed map is also available for £2.50 from the O.B.S. online shop.
+Note: This free PDF download has been compressed for a quicker download.
+It includes two A3 pages (front and back) and can be folded into four sections.
+An official A2 professionally printed map is also available for £3 including P&P (UK & Ireland).

 Thank you to all our local volunteers, supporters and historical advisors: